Compared to standard coat colors, champagne Pitbulls are genuinely something that catches the eye.

 If you want to save money and allot your funds for your new dog’s maintenance fees, consider browsing local rescues instead.
 Most importantly, you will also be giving a loving home to a Pit in need.

-Here are some reliable Pitbull rescues and adoption websites in the United States where you may land a champagne Pitbull:
+Here are some reliable Pitbull rescues and adoption websites where you may land a champagne Pitbull:

 - Bobbie’s Pitbull Rescue & Sanctuary – This Virginia-based sanctuary focuses on rescuing, rehabilitating, and re-homing neglected dogs including overlooked champagne Pitbulls.
 You can find their adoption requirements on their website.
 One of their requirements is a home visit to screen if your household is ready to adopt a new family member.